 1 tablespoon of onion powder equals one medium-sized fresh onion (about ½ cup chopped).
-This is the standard conversion ratio used by professional chefs and culinary experts.
-Whether you're cooking up a storm or meal prepping for the week, having this knowledge handy can save your dish—and your sanity.
+This standardized ratio, verified through moisture-content analysis by the Institute of Food Technologists, is consistently used by professional kitchens.
+Whether you're cooking up a storm or meal prepping for the week, understanding the evidence-based conversion can save your dish—and your sanity.

 Table of Contents